-This second point noted above is the major reasons why many students opt-in for two combinations of o level results.
+This second point noted above is the major reason why many students opt-in for two combinations of o level results.
 So if you have a friend who’s yet to write WAEC or NECO, please advise them to get the correct subject combinations for the course they wish to study.

 So what do I mean by one sitting?

-You may be wondering why 6 subject instead of 5.
-Well, read carefully and take to heart.
+You may be wondering why 6 subjects instead of 5.
+Well, read carefully and take it to heart.
 Though 99.9% of Universities in Nigeria accept two sittings with a clause, some of them do have a condition attached to it.
-For example, you must 6 credits if you’re using two O level results ( two sittings) to gain admission into The University of Ibadan and 5 credit if you’re using one sitting.
+For example, you must have 6 credits if you’re using two O level results ( two sittings) to gain admission into The University of Ibadan and 5 credit if you’re using one sitting.

-Does Universities accept NECO result?
+Does Universities accept NECO results?

 This has been a debate for a long time based on the fact WAEC seems to be more popular and extend beyond Nigeria to other African countries.
 For the record, NECO is the first Federal organization to offer subsidized registration to academic candidates in Nigeria.

 NECO was initially designed to take exclusive charge of the conduct of SSCE for school-based candidates while WAEC was to take charge of the same examination for private candidates.
 In addition to SSCE, NECO is also in charge of BECE and NCEE

 Yes, you can use NECO results to get admission into any Nigerian University.
 This means, if you’re not using WAEC or GCE results to gain admission, then, you must use NECO result because they are the only acceptable O level certificate